* Shareholders of both firms to have 50 pct of new group

 * Antitrust review needed in about 45 countries

-The companies said on Sunday the transaction - presented as
+The companies said on Sunday that the deal - presented as a

-a merger of equals - would bring the necessary scale and
+merger of equals - would give the combined firm the necessary

-investment firepower to cope with rapid changes wrought by
+scale and investment firepower to cope with rapid changes

 "This is a new company for a new world," Publicis Chief